fdonat-cloud/inverseIsing2D/README.md

   2. *symmetrise.m*: receives a square numerical matrix and returns a symmetrix matrix by computing the mean (***a<sub>ij*** + ***a<sub>ji***)/2
   3. *applyCutoff.m*: receives a matrix and a cutoff and returns an array containing the elements of the matrix that are grater or equal than the cutoff
   ### Data
   1. *default.mat*: the default input, a set of 5000 configurations of the 10x10 Ising model with J=1 for first neighbours only, periodic boundary conditions and T=2.
-They were generated with the Metropolis algorithm (see...)
+They were generated with the Metropolis algorithm (see [this link](https://www.asc.ohio-state.edu/braaten.1/statphys/Ising_MatLab.pdf) for further information)
   2. *cutoff.mat*: default cutoff

   ## How to use this project